Monroe County, Tennessee: History

 In 1756, during the French and Indian War (the North American front of the Seven Years' War), the British established Fort Loudoun on the Little Tennessee River near its confluence with the Tellico River, as part of an agreement with the Cherokee to gain support of their warriors.
 After relations soured between the British and Cherokee in 1760, when South Carolina authorities killed several Cherokee chiefs held prisoner in the colony, the Cherokee laid siege to Fort Loudoun.
 They killed two dozen of its garrison after their surrender in August 1760, and took many survivors captive for ransom.
 The British retaliated, attacking the Cherokee Lower Towns and Middle Towns in the Carolinas.

 Monroe County was established in 1819 after the signing of the Calhoun Treaty, in which the Cherokee ceded to the United States claims to lands stretching from the Little Tennessee River south to the Hiwassee River.
-The county was named for President James Monroe.
-The Cherokee migrated south and west deeper into Georgia and Alabama.
+The county was named for James Monroe, the fifth President of the United States.
+The Cherokee migrated south and west, deeper into Georgia and Alabama.

 Some of the state's first gold mines were located in Monroe County.
 In the early 1830s, placer mining was conducted on Coker Creek (near Tellico Plains).

 Monroe County was one of the few East Tennessee counties to support secession at the outbreak of the American Civil War; others in the area supported the Union.
 On June 8, 1861, the county voted in favor of Tennessee's Ordinance of Secession by a margin of 1,096 to 774.

 In the early 20th century, the Babcock Lumber Company conducted extensive logging operations in the Tellico Plains area.
-During the same period, the Aluminum Company of America began building a string of dams along the Little Tennessee, among them Calderwood, Santeetlah, and Cheoah, to harness water power for its aluminum smelting operations in nearby Alcoa.
+During the same period, the Aluminum Company of America began building a string of dams along the Little Tennessee, among them Calderwood, Santeetlah, and Cheoah, to harness water power for its aluminum-smelting operations in nearby Alcoa.

-After a construction program for flood control and generating hydroelectric power beginning in the 190s, the Tennessee Valley Authority planned construction in the 1960s of its last major project: Tellico Dam, completed in 1979.
+After a construction program for flood control and generating hydroelectric power beginning in the 1930s, the Tennessee Valley Authority planned construction in the 1960s of its last major project: Tellico Dam, completed in 1979.
 It was intended for flood control, the generation of hydroelectric power, and recreation related to creation of the manmade, large Tellico Reservoir.
 This water body flooded the lower 33 miles of the Little Tennessee River.
 Although the project had been opposed by many residents in the county, where several communities had to be abandoned and landowners relocated before the flooding, others supported the project.
 In the environmental analysis, the project was found to threaten an endangered species.
 The snail darter controversy delayed completion of the dam for some time.